Loan Officers can be sponsored by Loan Factory in 48 states (except Connecticut and New York)

 Special States:

-In GA, MT, OH, OR and PA, a Loan Officer can be sponsored by Loan Factory.
+In GA, MT, OH, OR, PA and VA, a Loan Officer can be sponsored by Loan Factory.
 The Loan Officer cannot be sponsored (in any 50 states) by any other mortgage company who has a license in these states.

 In SC, a Loan Officer cannot be sponsored (in any 50 states) by any other mortgage company in any other state.